Think of the Road Map as an itinerary to wealth.

 COMPLETE THE FIRST 5 PARTS OF THE ROAD MAP IN ORDER, ONE LEG AT A TIME.

 Design your spending habits around needs first, then use ALL extra money you're able to have in your income to get moving on the road map.
 You will need to be strict, especially if your further step involves having to pay off consumer debt.
-No more random spending, impulse activities or eating out.
+No more random spending, impulse activities or eating out for a while.
 It may only take you a year or two to get through the first 5 parts when you can relax a little to easily work on the last three.
 Getting on a budget and being self disciplined for a few years is worth it when you can actually afford to pay for things.
 A budget allows you to...